gaiaverseltd/semantic-turning-point-detector/README.md

 | Phi-4-mini (3.8B) | 2:07 | n=1 | 10 | 4.84 |
 | GPT-4o | 0:48 | n=1 | 10 | 4.84 |

 This consistent behavior demonstrates that ARC/CRA captures fundamental principles of recursive convergence and dimensional expansion regardless of model architecture.
+See the results that can be found in the `results` directory after running the detector, and the provided ones for the model.

+To see the results as well from the readme, checkout [README.results.md](README.results.md) for the output of the detector on a sample conversation, for each model used.

 ## Example Output